sjfke/tomcat-containers/wharf/PODMAN-KUBE.md

 r00tpa55
 ```

-In Python, the string needs to be converted to bytes then base64 bytes.
+#### In Python, the string needs to be converted to bytes then base64 bytes

 ```python
 >>> import base64